Jubb Yussef (Joseph's Well): Historical mentions of the khan

 There is no historical documentation of the date of the building, but there is some evidence indicating construction in the second half of the 13th century.
-Based on historical sources and literature of the pilgrims, the khan may be dated to the time of Sultan Inal (1461–1467), during the early sixties of the 15th century.
+Based on historical sources and literature of the pilgrims, the khan may be dated to the time of Sultan Inal (1461–1467), during the early 1460s.
 20 years earlier Sultan Jaqmak had built a chain of khans, but the historical sources don't mention the Jubb Yussef Khan, which is also different in style from the other khans.
 We do know that Sultan Inal and Sultan Qaitbay (1468–1495) built many public and religious buildings.

 The Belgian traveller Adorno first describes the khan in the year 1470 as a recently completed building.
 Five year later, Sultan Qaitbay passed through the region on his way from Safed to Damascus.
 Despite the fact that the road from Safed to Damascus passes through Jubb Yussef, Abu Jian, who accompanied Qaitbay and describes their journeys, does not mention the khan, even though it had been in existence for 5 years at that time.
 It is possible that he avoided mentioning the khan because it had not been built by his master.

 It seems that the khan had been originally built as halls and rooms surrounding an internal courtyard, without the northern part of the northern wing.
 In the year 1674 it is mentioned that there was an engraving in the gate.
 Nothing remains of it.
 It seems that between this date and the earthquake of 1759, an addition to the northern wing was built.
 This addition, whose arches are in an east–west orientation, different from the rest of the building's arches.
 There is no direct documentation about the building of this addition, and certainly no information about the date it was built.
 But there are several architectural clues which indicate that this is an add-on: The change of the orientation of the arches, openings in the original structure which had been walled-in by the new addition, the different nature of the building, and the construction of the second storey exactly above this area are all evidence that this is a later addition.